infrared0/scn-redmine/README.md

 ## TODO

-* TODO Add command to `cluster` to update crontab with imap job
+* TODO Add `crontab` command to `cluster` to update crontab with imap job, which can automatically determine the correct container.
 * TODO: Update usage docs, with new cmds and input feedback
-* TODO check for tools: docker, yq
+* TODO add pre-check to cluster script for tools: docker, yq
 * TODO should the cluster script be verbose requarding the commands it issues, to support learning?